MrMicrowaveOven/AlgorithmsCurriculum/self-presentation/job_app_materials_reviews.md

 ## Instructions

 You'll be assigned two people every day from W10D2..W11D2 (through W10D5 in SF) and you'll review all of their job application materials.
-That includes their resume, cover letter, browser game, capstone project, code_intensive, and portfolio site.
+That includes their resume, cover letter, javascript project, capstone project, code_intensive, and portfolio site.
 Make sure to go through the checklists for each:

 * [Resume](./resume.md)
 * [Cover Letter](./cover_letter.md)